NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 portion with a specific set of fcst\_leads.
-It uses a query copied from a METviewer plot that returns data fields qualified with a subselect that specifies a valid begin time array of date elements 2019-01-01 00:00:00 through 2019-03-10 00:00:00

-for gfs with domains "G2/NHX" and "G2/SHX" with fcst\_var "HGT" and all the fcst\_lev.
-The valid begin timestamps specified in an array.
+It uses a query copied from a METviewer plot that returns data fields qualified with a subselect that specifies a valid begin time array of date elements 2019-01-01 00:00:00 through 2019-03-10 00:00:00 for “GFS” with domains "G2/NHX" and "G2/SHX" with fcst\_var "HGT" and all the fcst\_lev.
+The valid begin timestamps are specified in an array.
 This is an SQL test against MariaDb.

 #### *test\_2\_cached\_sql.sh*